 The students’ year group will be taken into account when awarding marks

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Loughborough College on 14 June 2019.
+Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Charnwood Campus on 19 June 2020.

 Nishma Trivedi is a Quality Engineer in the Quality Assurance department at 3M.
 She studied Biomedical Material Science at University of Manchester and obtained sponsorship to complete a Masters in Polymer Science & Engineering from Unilever.
 Nishma is keen to develop young minds towards STEM careers and enjoys sharing her passion through supporting careers events and school activities.
-She lives in Loughborough with her husband and two daughters, aged eight and one.
-She is very excited to judge the Slo-Mo Marble Challenge.
+She is very excited to judge the Slo-Mo Marble Challenge again.